jollygoodcode/lockfile_preserver/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Credits

+A huge THANK YOU to all our [contributors](https://github.com/jollygoodcode/dasherize/graphs/contributors)! :heart:

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jollygoodcode/lockfile_preserver.